remyCases/StatisticalAgreement/README.md

 ## Test result

 Implementation of the indices are tested with a monte-carlo simulation.
 The goal is to match results from the scientific literature.
-Currently tests of mc simulation can be display running `main.py` with the `-s i` argument where `i` is the index simulated.
+Currently tests of mc simulations can be display running `main.py` with the `-s i` argument where `i` is the index simulated.

 Currently only `msd` and `ccc` tests are implemented.
 One can compare `msd` simulation results with \cite{LIN2000} and `ccc` one with \cite{LIN1989}.